gogs/docs/en-US/intro/faqs.md

 ### Deployment

-#### What to do when I'm running another service on port 3000?
+#### What do I do if I'm running another service on port 3000?

-To change the listening port number of Gogs when you first time run it:
+Change the listening port of Gogs the first time you run it with:

     ./gogs web -port 3001

-This flag also changes the port number in install page for you, so pick a number you want to assign for Gogs.
+This flag also changes the port number in the install page for you, so pick a number you want to assign for Gogs.

-#### How to use Nginx with Reverse Proxy?
+#### How do I use NGINX with Reverse Proxy?

-Add following `server` section inside `http` section in `nginx.conf` and reload configuration:
+Add following `server` section inside the `http` section of `nginx.conf` and reload the configuration:

 ```
 server {